Didier Digard: Middlesbrough

 Digard made his first appearance of the 2009–10 season against Sheffield United in the opening game of the season, starting a match before being substituted in the 42nd minute, as they drew 0–0.
-However during the match, he suffered a groin strain that kept him out for a month.
-It wasn't until on 19 September 2009 when Digard made his return to the first team as a substitute, in a 5–0 loss against West Bromwich Albion.
+However, during the match, he suffered a groin strain that kept him out for a month.
+On 19 September 2009 Digard returned to the first team as a substitute, in a 5–0 loss against West Bromwich Albion.
 In a match against Derby County on 20 October 2009, he set up a goal for Adam Johnson, who scored twice, in a 2–0 win.
 However, Digard soon found his first team opportunities limited for the side, due to rotation change under the new management of Gordon Strachan.
 He soon faced his own injury concern along the way.
 By the time Digard departed Middlesbrough on loan, he made nine appearances for the side.

 Nice

 Digard joined French Ligue 1 club Nice on loan for six months on 8 January 2010, having been limited to 34 appearances for Middlesbrough due to a series of injuries.
 Upon joining the club, he said about the move: "I felt a real desire to get me to come from the coach, our discussions went very well.
 I'm the L1, I like watching a lot of matches on TV, I think Nice have a good team and that they deserve better than their current ranking.
 I know the style of this team and I think I can bring something more.
 I hope to pull them up by bringing the maximum of what I can do."

-Two days later on 10 January 2010, Digard made his OGC Nice debut in the first round of the Coupe de France against Stade Plabennécois, starting the match before being substituted in the 73rd minute, in a 2–1 loss.
+Two days later on 10 January 2010, Digard made his Nice debut in the first round of the Coupe de France against Stade Plabennécois, starting the match before being substituted in the 73rd minute, in a 2–1 loss.
 Six days later on 16 January 2010, he made his league debut for the club, starting the match before being substituted in the 82nd minute, in a 1–0 loss against Montpellier.
 On 30 January 2010, Digard scored his first goal in a 3–2 loss against Monaco.
 It was his first goal since 2007.
 For his performance, he was named the club's January Player of the Month and another one for the club's February Player of the Month.
 Since joining the club, Digard quickly became a first team regular for the side, playing in the midfield position.
 However, he suffered a thigh injury that kept him out for the rest of the 2009–10 season.
 Despite this, Digard went on to make thirteen appearances and scoring once in all competitions.